-(2012) argue that emotions arise from distributed and context-sensitive neural activity involving domain-general brain networks rather than discrete, emotion-specific regions.
-This debate has significant implications for avatar perception, if emotions are constructed rather than discrete, then the realism, dynamicity, and context of avatar expressions may critically shape how they are interpreted and processed neurologically.
+(2012) argue that emotions arise from distributed and context-sensitive patterns of neural activity involving domain-general brain networks rather than discrete, emotion-specific regions.
+This debate has significant implications for avatar perception; if emotions are constructed rather than discrete, then the realism, dynamicity, and context of avatar expressions may critically shape how they are interpreted and processed neurologically.

 There is increasing evidence supporting this involvement of domain-general networks in emotion perception.
 While multivariate pattern analysis (MVPA) studies have shown that both localized and distributed neural patterns can predict emotional states (Kragel and LaBar, 2016), findings remain inconsistent, especially in the prefrontal cortex (PFC) (Westgarth et al., 2021; Bendall et al., 2016).
 Some fNIRS studies report increased PFC activation during facial emotion recognition (e.g., in the ventral and medial PFC), others find decreased or no significant changes in oxygenated hemoglobin (HbO) levels.
-Even studies using similar facial expression tasks report varying activation patterns depending on the spe- cific emotion or cortical region involved.
+Even studies using similar facial expression tasks report varying activation patterns depending on the specific emotion or cortical region involved.
 For instance, happy and fearful faces have been associated with increased right PFC activation, whereas sad faces tend to elicit decreased activation in the left PFC.
 These mixed findings echo fMRI research, which implicates a wide network, including the medial PFC, amygdala, fusiform gyrus, superior temporal sulcus, and insula in emotion perception, with specific emotions such as anger, disgust, and sadness engaging distinct cortical and subcortical areas.
-These findings underscore the complexity of emotion processing and highlights the need for more nuanced investi-

-gations of how different emotional expressions are represented in the brain.
+These findings underscore the complexity of emotion processing and highlights the need for more nuanced investigations of how different emotional expressions are represented in the brain.

 Real vs. Virtual (Avatar) Face Perception